-Significant changes have taken place in Indian pharma industry in post liberalization phase.
+Significant changes have taken place in the Indian pharma industry in post liberalization phase.
 Industrial licensing for the manufacture of all drugs and pharmaceuticals has been abolished with some exceptions; technology imports have been uncontrolled with automatic approval for foreign technology agreements in the case of almost all drugs.
-Foreign investment has been also liberalized; it had been allowed initially up to 51 percent then it was raised to 74 percent in March 2000 and to 100 per cent in December 2001.
+Foreign investment has been also liberalized; it had been allowed initially up to 51 percent, then it was raised to 74 percent in March 2000 and to 100 per cent in December 2001.

-According to recent research by IKON Marketing Consultants, the current decade is going to change the prescription in Indian Pharmaceutical industry as Indian population is experiencing a shift in disease profiles.
+According to recent research by IKON Marketing Consultants, the current decade is going to change the prescription in the Indian Pharmaceutical industry as Indian population is experiencing a shift in disease profiles.
 Due to issues related to public hygiene and sanitation India is going to remain victim of acute disease.
-However, with increase in the affluence and adoption of western lifestyle the disease profile is gradually shifting towards the chronic diseases segment.
+However, with the increase in the affluence and adoption of western lifestyle the disease profile is gradually shifting towards the chronic diseases segment.
 Acute therapy segment dominates the market with a share of over 75% of the total market value during 2009-10.
 The chronic segment has registered a growth of 21% versus 16% in the acute segment.
 The share of chronic segment expected to grow much faster than the acute segment mainly due to ailments in chronic segment ensures regular consumption of medicines for the longer period.

-Evaluating the market potential IKON's research estimates that during current decade the Indian pharmaceutical Industry is going to grow healthy and by 2020 it can be of US $ 43 billion i.e. triple the current size growing at a CAGR of 12%.
+Evaluating the market potential IKON's research estimates that during the current decade the Indian pharmaceutical Industry is going to grow healthy and by 2020 it can be of US $ 43 billion i.e. triple the current size growing at a CAGR of 12%.
 The major growth driving factors in current decade will be largest domestic demand, increased spending on drugs, penetration of health insurance, booming Indian healthcare industry, shifting pattern of diseases, new emerging sector opportunities, rise of tire 2,3 and rural areas, global future market segments, rise of diseases as an epidemic in India such as diabetes, glaucoma, etc. Also the global Pharma market is expected to grow at 7% to 8% CAGR over the next five years, reaching an anticipated US$ 1.7 trillion in 2020 where India is going to rank among top 10 global players by 2015 and will rank 5th by 2020.

-Currently Indian consumer is spending nearly 1% of his total income on drugs and pharmaceuticals.
-According to IKON's estimates, the spending is not going to alter significantly in current decade.
+Currently, Indian consumer is spending nearly 1% of his total income on drugs and pharmaceuticals.
+According to IKON's estimates, the spending is not going to alter significantly in the current decade.
 However value wise, with the rise in the per capita income, the spending is going to be triple (approx US $33) of the current spending by 2020.
 Also by 2020 nearly 650 million people will enjoy health insurance coverage.
 Private insurance coverage will grow by nearly 15% annually till 2020.
-However the largest impact will be seen through government sponsored programs that are largely focused on the 'below poverty line' (BPL) segment and are expected to provide coverage to nearly 380 million people by 2020.
+However the largest impact will be seen through government sponsored programs that largely focus on the 'below poverty line' (BPL) segment and are expected to provide coverage to nearly 380 million people by 2020.

 By 2020, the Indian healthcare industry is estimated to be worth US$ 275.6 billion.
 Currently, 8 per cent of India's GDP is spent on healthcare.
 India needs to spend at least US$ 80 billion more in the next five years to meet targets.

-In current decade, the spread of diabetes and CVDs will drive the growth of new therapies in India's pharmaceutical market.
+In the current decade, the spread of diabetes and CVDs will drive the growth of new therapies in India's pharmaceutical market.
 Diabetes presently affects around 50 million Indians, killing about 4 million annually, as per official statistics.
 Treatment for chronic diseases such as asthma, cancer, diabetes, heart ailments, and osteoporosis and kidney problems will likely constitute more than half of India's pharma market by 2020.
 According to estimates, CVDs and diabetes will surge the most, rising to six times by 2020.

 Five new opportunities will capture 45%of the market by 2020, growing from the $3-billion industry today to $14-18 billion in 2020.
 These are patented products, consumer healthcare, biologics, vaccines and public health.
 In addition, emerging sectors such as bio pharmaceuticals, bio generics, bio similar, and pharma packaging are going to contribute significantly.